Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Introduction

 Though initially proposed for gapped phases of matter, the conjecture has demonstrated broader applicability.
 Recent research suggests that the Li-Haldane conjecture may be more universal and apply to even gapless states than originally conceived.
-For instance, Refs.~\cite{Metlitski2011, PhysRevB.84.165134} demonstrate that Goldstone modes in systems with continuous symmetry breaking can be extracted from the entanglement spectrum.
-Furthermore, recent numerical investigations reveal universal structures in the entanglement spectrum at quantum critical points in both ladder and two-dimensional (2D) quantum systems~\cite{Wang2025,ywk9-n2ds, Liu2025, Mao2025, Zhu2025, Li2024}.
-Notably, the authors and collaborators recently extended the conjecture to gapless SPT states in 1D interacting spin chains~\cite{Yu2024PRL}.
-Although formal results from algebraic quantum field theory \cite{Dalmonte2022} provide some insight into the entanglement Hamiltonian with Lorentz symmetry, analytical results regarding the entanglement Hamiltonian of gapless states in higher dimensions are particularly scarce.
-So far, there has been no exact result for the entanglement spectrum of gapless SPT protected by global symmetries.
-This motivates our effort to develop entanglement Hamiltonian-based diagnostic methods for these systems in general dimensions.
+For instance, Refs.~\cite{Metlitski2011, PhysRevB.84.165134} demonstrate that information of Goldstone modes can be extracted from the entanglement spectrum.
+Furthermore, recent numerical investigations reveal universal structures in the entanglement spectrum at QCPs in both ladder and 2D quantum systems~\cite{Wang2025,ywk9-n2ds, Liu2025, Mao2025, Zhu2025, Li2024}.
+Notably, the authors and collaborators recently extended the conjecture to gSPT states in 1D interacting spin chains~\cite{Yu2024PRL}.
+Although formal results from algebraic quantum field theory \cite{Dalmonte2022} provide some insight into the EH, analytical results regarding the EH of gapless states in higher dimensions are particularly scarce.
+This motivates our effort to develop EH-based diagnostic methods for these systems in general dimensions.